Generlate/Handbook/Sales/index.md

 Sales Accepted Opportunities are where ALL of the following are true:

 -   We have completed an intro call/meeting with the company/contact
--   Company/contact has expressed some form of interest/need in Sourcegraph
+-   Company/contact has expressed some form of interest/need in Generlate
 -   Contact can be a potential champion or coach
 -   Company has >50 Developers **OR** Company is a Commercial account ( <250 employees)
 -   We have next steps